Official Glen Cove Chamber of Commerce By-Laws

 (b) A member may be expelled by written notice for non-payment of dues after ninety (90) days from the date due, unless extended for good cause.

-(c) Any member may be expelled by the Board of Directors, by two-thirds vote at a regularly scheduled meeting thereof, for conduct unbecoming a Chamber member or prejudicial to the aims, repute or integrity of the Chamber, after due notice and opportunity for a hearing are afforded the member against whom the complaint was filed.
+(c) Any member may be expelled by the Board of Directors, by two-thirds vote at a regularly scheduled meeting thereof, for conduct unbecoming a Chamber member or prejudicial to the aims, repute or integrity of the Chamber, after due notice and opportunity for a hearing are afforded the member against whom the complaint was filed, within 30 days of notification

 Section 5.
 VOTING